Tel: (647) 478-9292 | Contact Us

 You will need to provide information about your project, including its location, scope, and purpose.
 Additionally, you should share any specific design preferences or requirements you have for your project.

 Yes, there are.
-Cities in the Greater Toronto Area have slightly different requirements and certain rules that may apply in one municipality may not apply to another.
+Cities in the Greater Toronto Area have slightly different requirements and certain rules that may apply in one municipality that may not apply to another.
 However, these regulations are usually nuances that can easily fall through the cracks if you don’t know how to interpret the building code or the local bylaws.
-Again, this is why it is so important to find a design consultant that actually understands these laws and knows what to look for.
+Again, this is why it is so important to find a design consultant who actually understands these laws and knows what to look for.

 Not if you hire the right experts.
 This ties back to finding a consultant that does everything in house.
 For example, if you hire an architect to prepare your architectural drawings, only to find out that you also need drawings for your plumbing or HVAC system, and you discover that the architects you hired do not specialize in these particular drawings, that means that you’ll be much more involved than necessary in hiring and coordinating between multiple consultants.
 However, if you hire a consulting agency that does everything in house and prepares all your drawings and applications in one place, that means that from the moment you receive your quote, you can sit back and relax as the consultant does everything for you.